2X-2nd/ReX/documentation/M3_Requirements_and_Design.md

 ### **3.2.
 Actors Description**
 1. **[User]**: User is the people uses the app.
 They can act as a buyer who wants to purchase second-hand items, browse listings and chat with sellers.
 They can also act as a seller when they wants to list unwanted items for sale.
 They can deposit their items in partner warehouses, post product listings, and manage their listings.
-2. **[Administrator]**：The administrator ensures the smooth operation of the platform, including monitoring listings and handling user disputes.

 ### **3.3.
 Functional Requirements**
 <a name="fr1"></a>